Gretchen Whitmer: 2018

 On January 3, 2017, Whitmer announced she would run in the 2018 Michigan gubernatorial race.
-On August 7, 2018, Whitmer became the Democratic nominee for governor of Michigan.
-She won all 83 counties in the state in the Democratic primary.
+In the August 2018 primary, Whitmer became the Democratic nominee, winning 52% of the vote and defeating Abdul El-Sayed, who took 30%, and Shri Thanedar, who took 17%.

-In July 2018, Republican officials accused Whitmer of supporting the movement to abolish ICE, a claim that Whitmer disputed.
-She said that, if elected, she would focus on improving Michigan's fundamentals, such as schools, roads, and water systems.
+While campaigning in 2018, Whitmer said that, if elected, she would focus on improving Michigan's "fundamentals"; she named schools, roads, and water systems as priorities.
 Whitmer's main opponent was Republican Bill Schuette, the term-limited attorney general of Michigan.
-The two candidates met for a debate on October 12, 2018, in Grand Rapids, at WOOD-TV.
-A second debate was held at WDIV studios in Detroit on October 24.
+The two candidates debated twice.

 Whitmer defeated Schuette in the November 6 election by nearly a 10-point margin.

 2022

 Whitmer was reelected to a second term in 2022, defeating Republican nominee Tudor Dixon.
+She won by nearly 11 points, a larger margin than many analysts and election watchers predicted, with polling showing a tightening race in the weeks before election day in what was expected to be a tough midterm election for Democrats in battleground states like Michigan.
+Whitmer won 18 counties and expanded her margins in several vote-rich, bellwether areas of the state, including Oakland, Macomb, and Kent Counties.